Post Updated: November 3, 2018

 Step 6: I listed the domains for sale on eBay with a starting bid a couple hundreds dollars lower than the instant appraisal site Estibot.com showed me for the domains.

-Step 7: I contacted a handful of businesses I found on Google that may be interested in each of domains.
+Step 7: I contacted a handful of localized businesses I found on Google that I thought might be interested in each of the domains.

-Nothing happened for three days until this AM when I got a phone call and email from a Godaddy domain broker.
+Nothing happened for three days, until on day three I got a phone call and email from a Godaddy domain broker.
 He had received an offer through their Domain Buy Service on one of the domains.
 Sweet!

-Below today’s middle sponsor ad from Project Breakthrough are some images I grabbed from Godaddy’s website so you can see how the domain sale went down.
+Below are some images I grabbed from Godaddy’s website so you can see how the domain sale went down.

 Note: I blurred out part of the domain name to protect the new owner.
 But as you can see, it was a FIRSTNAMERESTAURANT.com domain.